Countdown (Australian TV program)

-Countdown was a weekly Australian music television program that was broadcast by the Australian Broadcasting Corporation from 8 November 1974 until 19 July 1987.
-It was created by Executive Producer Michael Shrimpton, producer/director Robbie Weekes and record producer and music journalist Ian "Molly" Meldrum.
+Countdown is an Australian music television program that was broadcast by the Australian Broadcasting Corporation from 8 November 1974 until 19 July 1987.
+It was created by executive producer Michael Shrimpton, producer/director Robbie Weekes and record producer and music journalist Ian "Molly" Meldrum.
 Countdown was produced at the studios of the ABC in the Melbourne suburb of Ripponlea.
-It was screened Sunday night from 6:00pm to 7:00.
+It was screened Sunday night from 6:00pm to 7:00pm.

 Countdown was the most popular music program in Australian TV history.
 It was broadcast nationwide on Australia's government-owned broadcaster, the ABC, and commanded a huge and loyal audience.
 It soon exerted a strong influence on radio programmers because of its audience and the amount of Australian content it featured.
 The first half-hour episode went to air at 6.30pm on Friday, 8 November 1974, but for most of the time it was on air, it also gained double exposure throughout the country by screening a new episode each Sunday evening, and then repeating it the following Saturday evening.
-The majority of performances on the show were lip synched.
+The majority of performances on the show were lip synced.